Cryptocurrency is a newer asset class and thus creates a few common questions.

 Can I use a decentralized exchange or services like Uniswap or AAVE?

-You can connect a Coinbase wallet with Uniswap and AAVE.
-All activity must be credited to the IRA LLC.
-If you conduct transaction or activity that you cannot prove is from your IRA or IRA LLC, you could be subject to penalties or fines.
+All activity must be credited to the IRA LLC or one wallet could prove was for your retirement account.
+If you conduct a transaction or activity that you cannot prove activity or a wallet is from your IRA or IRA LLC, you could be subject to penalties or fines.
+Be aware that even though there are blockchain records, much of decentralized cryptocurrency and wallets are anonymous and do not collect personally identifying or entity information.

-How would I get cryptocurrency Coin or token that I can not get on Gemini?
+How would I get a cryptocurrency coin or token that I can not get on a major exchange?

-You can purchase Bitcoin or Ethereum on an exchange like Gemini or Coinbase and use it to exchange for the coin or token you are targeting.
+You can purchase Bitcoin or Ethereum on an exchange and use it to exchange for the coin or token you are targeting.
 It is important that all valuing entering cryptocurrency is attributed to your IRA LLC.
+If you purchase a cryptocurrency with IRA funds, it is your responsibility to prove ownership from your IRA LLC.
+Be aware that many altcoin platforms gather very little personal information, and some have no ability to properly register an institutional account for an IRA LLC.

 Can I store cryptocurrency in a cold storage wallet or hardware storage device?

 Review our article here.
 There is currently no IRA guidance to taking crypto into a hardware device, and mistakes could lead to penalties and fines according to the prohibited transaction rules.
-It is best to leave the cryptocurrency on exchange hot or cold wallets.
+It is best to leave the cryptocurrency on exchange hot or cold wallets when considering possible future tax rulings and tax enforcement.

 Can I lend and stake out my cryptocurrency?